Alnwick Castle: Construction

 The River Aln flows past the north side of the castle.
 There is a deep ravine to the south and east, separating the castle from the town.
 By the 12th century, Alnwick Castle had assumed the general layout which it retains today.
 It is distinguished as one of the earliest castles in England to be built without a square keep.
 The castle consists of two main rings of buildings.
 The principal rooms are in the much-rebuilt shell keep at the centre of the castle.
-The keep is entered through an elaborate Romanesque archway between two semi-octagonal towers added in the 14th century to better defend the gate.
+The keep is entered through an elaborate Romanesque archway flanked by two semi-octagonal towers, added in the 14th century to defend the gate better.
 Unlike most shell keeps, which consist of a plain circular wall, Alnwick's is created by ten tightly-packed towers, thanks to its extensive later reconstruction.
 Of these towers, two flank the gate, three more are 14th century, and the remainder are the work of Salvin.
 Within the keep, the arches over the well and the gateway are medieval, while the rest is Salvin's.
 He added the large Prudhoe Tower with a loggia at the ground level in the north-west corner of the small courtyard inside the keep.